fossteams/teams-cli/README.md

 ## Status

-The CLI only let you log-in and fetches your user and conversations, but just displays the former.
+The CLI only let you log-in and fetches your user and conversations, only the Teams and Channels so far are displayed, but on the background the conversations (Groups + DMs) are fetched too.

 This project is still WIP and will be updated soon with new features.
 The goal is to have a CLI / TUI replacement for the Microsoft Teams desktop client.